Huawei brings 5G to Mount Everest

 World's highest 5G network

-The Chinese mobile giant has built five base stations on the mountain, located at Base Camp (5, 300 metres), the transition camp (5,800 metres) and the forward camp (6,500 metres).

-The sites provide a unique case study for Huawei’s compact, integrated access points.
-The company claims its 5G AAU base station range can offer 20 times the capacity of a traditional base station whilst being three times smaller.
-This simplifies deployment and reduces cost.
+The sites are viewed as a unique case study for Huawei’s compact, integrated access points.
+The company claims its 5G AAU base station range can offer 20 times the capacity of a traditional base station whilst also being three times smaller in size.

+These characteristics make the equipment more practical for the remote location and harsh conditions of mount Everest but there are also benefits closer to home as smaller, more powerful kit means operators can build out 5G infrastructure more rapidly and cost-effectively.

+5G networks require greater density than 4G because of the need to support new applications reliant on constant connectivity and ultra-low latency.
+In urban environments, it is not possible to build conventional base stations, while existing sites have physical limits to the amount of equipment they can support.

 Huawei competes with Ericsson, Nokia, Cisco and other networking firms in the bid to provide equipment for 5G rollouts around the world.
 However it has encountered hostility from the US, which is urging its allies to follow its lead and ban operators in their countries from dealing with the company on national security grounds.